 While omnichannel remains an important focus of most retailers, most merchants say they lack the capabilities to support it.
 Yet most have plans to implement mPOS by 2016.
 Why?
 Because they view it as an enabler to the biggest merchant initiative of this decade: omnichannel.
 Yep.
 We know what you’re thinking.
 Further proof that as important as card acceptance is, merchants big and small want an mPOS solution that does much more.
 This month’s mPOS Tracker will bring you up speed on who moved up in the rankings given their focus on advancing retailers’ omnichannel ambitions.

-Welcome to the new monthly mPOS Tracker, a PYMNTS Special Report sponsored by ROAM.
+Welcome to the monthly mPOS Tracker, a PYMNTS Special Report sponsored by ROAM.
 In this report, we rank the players that we track, and score these players based on numbers and types of devices used, geographies where solutions are implemented, the number of payment types accepted, and more.

-THE MPOS PYRAMID JULY 2014
+THE MPOS PYRAMID JANUARY 2015

 Information about these players is available in varying degrees of completeness.
 Details about volumes and shipments – the information that everyone finds most valuable – is not publicly available.
 We plan to update this report on a monthly basis to include new entrants, and updates on the players profiled in the prior month’s report.
 We are also in the process of compiling and will report out aggregated information about shipments and volumes.
 We encourage you to contact us at email@example.com if you would like to be included in this report and/or would like us to update your information as we have presented it.